sundriftproductions/better-brenda/README.md

 Sequences are collections of shots.
 Sequences are identified by three uppercase letters (e.g. SEQ, NYC, PAR -- whatever three letters describe what's going on in the scene).

-Shots are identified by three numbers (e.g. 010, 020, 052, 123, 523).
+Shots are identified by three numbers (e.g. 010, 020, 052, 123, 523), except in the case of `ALL` (explained shortly).

 When creating shots, it's recommended to start at 010 and increment them by 10.
 That way, if it turns out that you need a new shot in between two other shots, you have a total of nine other numbers you could use in between shots, and you won't need to restructure a lot of your project.

 `ALL` is a reserved sequence name.
 When Better Brenda sees a sequence directory called `ALL`, it _always_ pulls in everything in that directory into the zip file that gets uploaded to AWS.
+You may also use `ALL` as a shot name.
+Just like when you use `ALL` as a sequence name, using `ALL` as a shot name will be sent to AWS if it's part of a sequence that is also sent to AWS.

 `not in project` is a reserved directory name.
 If you create a directory anywhere in your "good workflow" project structure and it's in a directory that Better Brenda searches for putting together everything in a zip file, everything in the `not in project` directory will be ignored by Better Brenda.
 The `not in project` directories can be used to store things like reference material that should never get uploaded to AWS.